-In 2009, the volume of electricity traded in Nord Pool Spot AS amounted to 291 TWh with a slight decline from the previous year (297.6 TWh in 2008).
-The market share of Nord Pool Spot AS from the consumption in the Nordic countries rose to 72 per cent in 2009 from 70.1 per cent in 2008.
+In 2010, the volume of electricity traded in Nord Pool Spot AS amounted to 310 TWh, an increase of 6.5%.
+(291 TWh in 2009 297.6 TWh in 2008).
+The market share of Nord Pool Spot AS from the consumption in the Nordic countries rose to 74 per cent in 2010 from 72 per cent in 2009.
 The market share of Nord Pool Spot AS is more than 50 per cent in all the Nordic countries, which can be considered as a sign of a truly integrated Nordic marketplace.

 Transmission System Operators (TSOs), Elering in Estonia and Fingrid in Finland, rented a part of Estlink for market from the 1st of April 2010.
 From that day the new Estlink bidding area was established by Nord Pool Spot AS.
 The new area connects Estonia to the Nordic power market.
+Later 2010 the Finnish and Estonian TSOs rented rest of Estlink capacity and thus the full capacity of Estlink has been provided to Nord Pool Spot market.